marupurupraveena/Bike-Buyers/README.md

-# Create a funtional dashboard in google sheets to analyze and visualize data related to bike buyers.
+# Creating funtional dashboards in Google sheets to analyze and visualize data related to bike buyers.